Community Detection and Stochastic Block Models

+Quantities that are key to understanding how much information can be carried in such graphical channels are:

+This survey quantifies the tradeoffs between these two quantities in the SBM (which corresponds to a discrete $\X$ and a specific graph $G$ and kernel $Q$), in order to recover the input from the output.
+It shows that depending on the recovery requirements, different phase transitions take place: For exact recovery, the CH threshold is efficiently achievable for any fixed number of communities.
+For weak recovery, the KS threshold is efficiently achievable for any fixed number of communities, but it is not necessarily the information-theoretic threshold, leaving a question mark on whether the KS threshold is indeed the fundamental limit for efficient algorithms.
+We also presented partial results on the optimal tradeoffs between various measures of distortion and the SNR in the partial recovery regime.

+In the quest to achieve these thresholds, novel algorithmic ideas emerged, similarly to the quest to achieve the capacity in channel coding, with sphere-comparison, graph-splitting, linearized BP, nonbacktracking operators and graph powering.
+This program can now be pursued in different directions, refining the models, improving the algorithms and expanding the realm of applications.
+In particular, similar tradeoffs are expected to take place in other graphical channels, such as ranking, synchronization, topic modelling, collaboration filtering, planted embeddings and more.
+We list below a series of possible open problems.

-\begin{itemize} \item {\it Exact recovery for sub-linear communities.} Theorems \ref{exact_thm} and \ref{exact_thm2} give a fairly comprehensive result for exact recovery in the case of linear-size communities, i.e., when the entries of $p$ and its dimension $k$ do not scale with $n$.
+\begin{itemize} \item {\it Exact recovery for sub-linear communities.} The survey gives a comprehensive treatment for exact recovery with linear-size communities, i.e., when the entries of $p$ and its dimension $k$ do not scale with $n$.